Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Contact lenses are a good alternative to eyeglasses to correct presbyopia.
 Monovision contact lenses and bifocal contact lenses are common options for people with presbyopia.
 Monovision contact lenses are prescribed by an eye health professional and it allows one eye (usually the dominant eye) to see far objects and the non-dominant eye to see near objects.

 Refractive surgery is where the shape of the cornea is changed to help correct refractive errors such as myopia (near-sightedness), hypermetropia (far-sightedness) or astigmatism.
 For presbyopia, refractive surgery is an option for a patient to achieve monovision.
-As we know, monovision involves one eye, usually the dominant one being corrected to see far objects and the other eye corrected to see near objects.
+As we know, monovision involves vision in one eye, usually the dominant one being corrected to see far objects and the other eye corrected to see near objects.
 Refractive surgery for presbyopia also works by correcting the refractive error, not curing the underlying cause due to the progressive hardening of the lens of the eye.
-Going for refractive surgery can reduce the need for glasses when viewing near and far objects.
+Going for refractive surgery can reduce the need for reading glasses when viewing near and far objects.

-With any surgical procedure there will be risks involved, and therefore it is advised to consult with your eye health professional on the possible side effects and the best treatment option for your eye condition.
+With any surgical procedure there will be risks involved, and therefore it is advised to consult with your eye health professional on the possible side effects and the best presbyopia treatment option for your eye condition.

 The following are some options of refractive surgeries to correct presbyopia: